GINNOV/generative_agents/GA/README.md

 If you plan to use [LLama](/GA/docs/llama.md) or [Gemini Flash](/GA/docs/gemini.md) there's a read me that specifically gives guidance on those.
 Either way you either set environment variables or directly modify `utils.py` file that contains your LLM API key. then install the necessary packages.

+for all switches available for a simulation run see [this](#command-line-arguments-for-reverie_offlinepy)

 ### STEP 1: Update Utils File
 set the LLM that you are going to use in the `utils.py` file by modifying `key_type = 'llama'`.
 Everything else should be already all set for a firt run.
 **for gemini**